Podcast 60: the lowdown on B2B messaging workshops

 Alternatively, you can find out more about our B2B script writing services, here.

-Who should be involved in the workshop?
+Q: Who should be involved in the workshop?

 Different people bring different – but equally valid – perspectives to a messaging workshop.
 A product manager will have a good idea of what’s interesting about the product.
 A salesperson or consultant will have great insight into the problems customers need help with.
 A marketing person may have the best knowledge of what competitors offer and how to stand apart from them.
+Each of these people will have a valuable contribution, but a consensus is often harder to reach if too many people are involved in a conversation.
+So, try and make sure each of these groups is represented without making life harder for yourself by inviting entire departments.

 What the workshop needs is someone external to perform four functions: